SynBioDex/SBOL-visual/SEPs/SEP_V017.md

 The "shmoo" Macromolecule glyph is being retained to support backward compatibility.

 Of greater concern is the fact that "pill" (or "stadium") has been used to represent simple chemicals in published diagrams that will now be invalid.

-Compatibility with SBGN use of "stadium" will also be broken as of SBGN PD 2.0, which has just been released (SBGN 1.x uses circle, not stadium).
+Compatibility with SBGN use of "stadium" will also be reduced as of SBGN PD 2.0, which has just been released (SBGN 1.x uses circle, not stadium).
+Diagrams can still be simultaenously SBOL Visual and SBGN 2.0 compatible, however, by representing protein as its superset concept Macromolecule and using circle for Simple Chemical.

 ## 5. Discussion <a name='discussion'></a>